sam81/pybdf/doc/intro.rst

     rec['data'][1,0]

 trigChan contains the triggers for the experimental conditions, in decimal format.
-The statusChan, on the other hand, contains system codes, like cm in/out-of range, battery low/OK.
+The sysCodeChan, on the other hand, contains system codes, like cm in/out-of range, battery low/OK.

 Other usage examples are provided in the 'examples' directory inside